intermine/internships/guidance/students-accepted.md

 ### Chat

-You can come hang at [chat.intermine.org](http://chat.intermine.org) in the #general channel, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.
+You can come hang at [chat.intermine.org](http://chat.intermine.org) in the #gsoc channel, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.

 ### Videoconferencing